-Each full-time teaching faculty member is expected to extend their services to meet other institutional needs related to the mission, goals, and priorities of the college and system.
-Each spring, full-time faculty members submit a proposal to the Academic Dean indicating the specific activities undertaken to meet their professional additional responsibilities (i.e. committee leadership, special project work, conference presentations).
+Each full-time teaching faculty member employed on or before June 30, 2017 is expected to extend their services to meet other institutional needs related to the mission, goals, and priorities of the college and system.
+Each spring, full-time faculty members submit a proposal to the Office of the Academic Dean indicating the specific activities undertaken to meet their professional additional responsibilities (i.e. committee leadership, special project work, conference presentations).
 Please refer to your respective Collective Bargaining Agreement for a specific delineation of activities that fulfill the additional responsibilities commitment.
-Full-time faculty may also choose to teach a "fifth course" in lieu of additional responsibilities.